However did I end up here?

 So why was a game cricket so earth shattering, other than it being a test match between England and the West Indies?
 Because it changed the direction of my life.
 Not immediately for I was only eighteen, but slowly and gradually as I listened to matches first on the radio and then watching on television.
 By my early twenties I was using my Saturdays and Sundays to travel to matches throughout England.

 In the interim, I worked first in Barbados and then as headteacher in a secretarial school in Grenada, before moving to New York.
 Still my favourite city on earth, there I spent two very happy years, mostly I confess at Lincoln Centre listening to opera or at a theatre on Broadway watching a musical or a play.
-At the time I was working for a yachting company, commuting between New York and Grenada, and then I joined a US technology company who first transferred me to London before sending me to Japan where they sacked me.
-Re-engaging me next morning after a night I spent in tears, plucking up the courage to tell the president, you can’t sack me because I have clients to look after, he was so impressed at my standing up to him, he sent me as manager to Greece.
+At the time I was working for a US company who then transferred me to London before sending me to Greece.

-What fascinating years.
+What fascinating years those were.
 I was present at the Black Power Riots in the West Indies, the overthrow of the military junta in Greece and the war in Lebanon.
 Our hotel in Beirut, the Phoenicia, which was later bombed, was ringed by soldiers, tucked behind gun emplacements made from sandbags.
-With pot shots being aimed at anything that moved, and news that an air steward had just been shot, I left Beirut with my boss sitting on the floor of a taxi cab … and most likely praying, although I don’t actually remember that bit.
+With pot shots being aimed at anything that moved, I left Beirut sitting on the floor of a taxi cab to avoid being shot.

 Had I done any writing by then?
 Only magazine articles for which I was paid the grandiose figure of £25!
 But shortly after returning to the UK, I did begin to write for children because … as my daughter is fond of saying: after all that excitement, tap-dancing and watching me train for swimming doesn’t exactly cut it, does it Mum?’

-Following the publication of ‘Scruffy’ I began visiting schools and giving talks, honing my craft by attending courses on story-telling and editing.
-And then wanting to spread my wings I began to write thrillers for YA’s – Running, Time Breaking, Turning Point and Kidnap and those took me to book-signing events in Waterstone’s stores and of course more and more schools.
+Following the publication of ‘Scruffy’ I began visiting schools and giving talks and honed my craft attending courses on story-telling and editing.
+And then, wanting to spread my wings, I began to write thrillers for YA’s – Running, Time Breaking, Turning Point and Kidnap and those took me to book-signing events in stores and of course more and more schools.